 Fifty years ago President Lyndon Johnson signed the Land and Water Conservation Act into law, creating the Land and Water Conservation Fund (LWCF) to build and expand public parks and forests.
 The idea was to get the American people outdoors to recreate and become more physically fit.
 If national parks are our greatest idea, the LWCF is the bank account that brings the greatest idea to life.

 The major funding source for LWCF is revenue the federal government receives from offshore oil and gas leases to private energy developers.
 The idea is to invest dollars received from the depletion of natural resources under the sea into the permanent conservation of natural resources on the terrestrial United States.
 Congress has created a dedicated fund for LWCF, directing that the first $900 million received each year in lease revenues from the Outer Continent Shelf (OCS) leasing program be directed to LWCF.
 Unfortunately, Congress has rarely appropriated the full $900 million authorized each year.
+In fact, LWCF has been fully funded only two times in the program’s entire history.

 We want to thank our federal elected officials for their leadership in support of LWCF.
 Their actions have strengthened the commitment made in 1965 to safeguard our natural areas and cultural heritage.